Go to Forum

 Although the United States does not have any state or chivalric orders, armigers who are members of foreign state or chivalric orders may, of course, display the insignia appropriate to their rank within the order in their achievement of arms.
 Armigers should be cautioned that some organizations under the guise of a chivalric order may be fraudulent and not recognized by any legitimate state.

 There are several types of headgear that one might find on or above a heraldic shield.
-To include these on a shield is reasonable, but to display them in an achievement above the shield is pretentious if the armiger has no legitimate claim to what they represent.
+To include these on a shield is reasonable, but to display them in an achievement above the shield is inappropriate if the armiger has no legitimate claim to be what they represent.
 Some of these indicate nobility and their use should be avoided by American armigers.
 Others denote certain professions and should only be used by armigers in those occupations.
 Still others may be used by anyone desiring a little extra heraldic adornment.

 There are also various types of natural headgear often displayed in heraldry, known as chaplets, or alternatively, garlands or wreaths.
 The type of flowers or leaves the chaplet is composed of is normally specified.
 If this is not described, then the chaplet is shown as a circle of leaves with four equidistant flowers.
 If the chaplet is made of laurel leaves, it is then identified as a crown triumphant, representing the ancient Roman award given to military and athletic champions.
 The civic crown is a chaplet made of oak leaves and acorns and represents the ancient Roman crown given as an award to civilians.